 How can I get traceability for my private label and non-branded products?

-How do I engage in traceability?
+A a retailer, do I need to engage in traceability?

-Note that traceability is only mandatory for sectors where the retailer is responsible for the payment of SD/SI.
+Note that traceability is only mandatory when the retailer is responsible for the payment of SD/SI.
 This is the case when retailers are importer of banana and fresh fruits or are first buyer for coffee, cocoa, coconut oil, hazelnut, processed fruits, herbs & spices, other crops.
 Traceability also remains mandatory for retailers that are responsible for royalty payments.

 Can I stop making use of traceability?